 Therefore, one should know what one's responsibilities are as a king, an ambassador, a priest, and a temple of God.
 Moreover, one also should know how to use the various authorizations that come with these responsibilities in order to serve the Father, his Son, and one's brothers and sisters in the Family of God.

 The following overview and introduction is foundational information that is necessary in order to explain the enormous implications of being a member of the Father's royal household, a king, an ambassador, and a citizen of his holy nation and a priest who serves him in his temple.

 The Kingdom of Priests That Never Was

 The Creator God chose the people of ancient Israel and their descendants to be a kingdom of priests and a holy nation (Ex.19:6) through which he would bless the entire world (Gen.18:18; 22:18).
 Through this one nation, God planned to proclaim his redemptive plan for humanity.
-This nation of kings and priests were to be his representatives on earth who correctly practiced his worship system as examples of the way people should live in order to have happy, abundant, and productive lives and obtain eternal life after physical death:
+This nation was intended to be his representatives on earth who correctly practiced his worship system as examples of the way people should live in order to have happy, abundant, and productive lives and obtain eternal life after physical death:

 "You have seen what I did to the Egyptians, and how I bare you on eagles' wings, and brought you to myself.
 Now therefore, if you will obey my voice indeed, and keep my covenant, then you shall be a peculiar treasure to me above all people: for all the earth is mine: And you shall be to me a kingdom of priests, and an holy nation.
 These are the words which you shall speak to the children of Israel.
 And Moses came and called for the elders of the people, and laid before their faces all these words which the Lord commanded him" (Ex.19:4-7 KJV).
 See also Deut.30:15-19.